The 12CO Gas Structures of Protoplanetary Disks in the Upper Scorpius Region: Analysis

 \subsection{Model description}

-In our sample, we identified two main groups of disks we could fit using \verb|csalt|: `resolved' and `marginally-resolved'.
+In our sample, we identified two main groups of disks we could fit using \verb|csalt|: "resolved" and "marginally resolved".
 In the next sections, we present two different parametric prescriptions used to fit these two groups.